eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 #### Submodels

 An Asset Administration Shell is organized in Submodels.
-Each Submodel represents a self-contained aspect of an asset - typical examples are the Nameplate or AssemblyPartRelationship (which denotes the hierarchical composition of parts into a whole).
+Each Submodel represents a self-contained aspect of an asset - typical examples are the Nameplate or SingleLevelBomAsBuilt (which denotes the hierarchical composition of parts into a whole).
 As different aspects of an Asset may be known to different parties on the value-chain, Submodels for a single asset must be capable to run independently of each other.
-The specification explicitly allows this.
-Catena-X demands that Data Providers offer only a subset of the SubmodelServiceSpecification - namely the `$value` serialization.
+The specification explicitly allows this, enabling easy cross-company data integration.

+Recognizing that not all use-cases require the full functionality of the AAS-Spec, Catena-X demands that Data Providers offer only a subset of the SubmodelServiceSpecification - namely the `$value` serialization.
 This is an abbreviated notation of an AAS-Submodel that is focused on data instead of context.
 While it is advisable to expose Submodels with help of a full-fletched AAS-server SDK that provides the content-modifiers and API-endpoints out-of-the-box, this is not yet